How Modern Grain Hazard Monitoring Control Systems Cut Risks

 - Define the project scope and develop a project plan, paying particular attention to seasonal production and harvest schedules.
 During harvest, grain facilities must operate at 100% capacity and cannot be down for a system upgrade.

 Next in this series: A grain hazard monitoring system upgrade case study

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.

 In addition to the integration of grain hazard monitoring systems to electrical infrastructure, Matrix audits existing wiring systems to identify deficiencies in electrical bonding, grounding; and electrical code/classification compliance; designs new control systems for previously hard-wired systems; conducts arc flash studies; designs electrical and mechanical systems; and conducts dust mitigation analysis and design.
 Matrix also offers complete control system automation services.

-To learn more about our control system automation services and grain hazard monitoring expertise, contact Tony Ferguson, Project Engineer, (419) 897-7206 x507.
+To learn more about our control system automation services and grain hazard monitoring expertise, contact Tony Ferguson, Associate Department Manager, (419) 897-7206 x507.

 Learn More About: